kjspies/worldsfaircomics/pages/about.md

 <!-- IMPORTANT!!!
 DELETE this comment and the include below when you are finished editing this page for your collection.
 The include below introduces about page features.
 They will show up on your collection's about page until you delete it.  -->
 {% include cb/about_the_about.md %}

+credits: true
+# Edit the markdown on in this file to describe your collection
+# Look in _includes/feature for options to easily add features to the page